 1. Stop the debt!

 This is an obvious one, right?
 Do what it takes to stop the debt from continuing — cut up the credit cards, sell the car and buy a cheaper one, stop eating out as much, go on a shopping fast.
 If you really want to get out of debt, you’ll need to cut back somewhere.
+Maybe you have a car just sitting in the garage, you can get fast cash for a car in Sydney.

 2. Find your number